 Integer Holdings (ITGR)

-We’re skeptical of Integer Holdings.
-Its underwhelming returns on capital show it struggled to generate meaningful profits for shareholders.― StockStory Analyst Team
+We’re cautious of Integer Holdings.
+Its low returns on capital raise concerns about its ability to deliver profits, a must for quality companies.― StockStory Analyst Team

 1. News